-A longtime league general manager and personnel director, Herock is the founder of ProPrep, a service that prepares draft eligible players for interviews with potential NFL suitors.
+A longtime league general manager and personnel director — and the father of Green Bay Packers assistant director of college scouting Shaun Herock — is the founder of ProPrep, a service that prepares draft-eligible players for interviews with potential NFL suitors.
 Herock does not rehearse players for the interviews, but in one-on-one sessions with prospects, counsels them about what to expect in meetings with club executives.
-The bulk of his work occurs in the weeks preceding the annual February combine workouts.
+The bulk of his work occurs in the weeks preceding the annual February Scouting Combine workouts.

 It is expected that NFL talent evaluators will closely investigate the circumstances under which Pryor allegedly received benefits that violated NCAA regulations, and which prompted him to leave school two weeks ago.
 Pryor, 22, is expected to apply for entry into the NFL's supplemental draft.
-The special-cases lottery has yet to be scheduled, but normally is held in July, about 10 days before training camps open.
+The special-cases lottery has yet to be scheduled, league spokesman Greg Aiello told Packer Report on Tuesday, but normally is held in July, about 10 days before training camps open.

 Any team conducting its due diligence on Pryor is almost certainly going to want to meet with him in advance of the supplemental draft.

-While he could not be reached for comment on Wednesday, Herock may be able to help in that regard.
-The veteran personnel chief tailors his sessions to individual players, but his one constant typically is that prospects must come clean to possible suitors, since NFL scouts are very likely to unearth answers anyway.
+While he could not be reached for comment, Herock may be able to help in that regard.
+The veteran personnel chief tailors his sessions to individual players, but his one constant typically is that prospects must come clean to possible suitors, since NFL scouts are likely to unearth answers, anyway.
 Herock has worked with Rosenhaus clients in the past.